IABTechLab/uid2docs/api/v1/guides/operator-guide-aws-nitro-enclave.md

 Setting up HTTPS on AWS, however, is out of scope of UID2 operator setup.
 Depending on your solution, you can use Application Load Balancer for HTTPS setup and offloading.

-For detials, see the following resources:
+For details, see the following resources:

 - [autoscaling load balancer](https://docs.aws.amazon.com/autoscaling/ec2/userguide/autoscaling-load-balancer.html)